 Nothing beats an ax or a machete but you never know when you’ll have to rely on your knife.

 Don’tr try this with your edc knife, though, you need something sturdier, such as your bushcraft knife.
-Even better, get two bushcraft knives and use the back-up one for tasks such as these.
+Even better, get two bushcraft or survival knives and use the back-up one for tasks such as these.
 Since you’ll be relying on your main one for life and death situations, you should keep the blade in top shape.

-There are a lot of things you can carve with a knife such as a wooden spoon, a fire bow and drill, even a container (to store water, for instance.
+There are a lot of things you can carve with a knife such as a wooden spoon, a fire bow and drill, even a container to store water, for instance.
 You can even whittle to pass the time when you have nothing else to do but wait!

 Though watching a video won’t help you much, you can watch the following to decide if this is something you want to learn from an instructor:

 To Carve Markings and Write Stuff